-The OLCs should be defined in such a way that the independence of the levels of defence in depth and their adequate reliability is ensured.
+The OLCs should be defined in such a way that the independence of the levels of defence in depth as far as is practicable (see requirement 7 of SSR-2/1 (Rev. 1) [2]) and their adequate reliability is ensured.